-If this fear is part of a chronic anxiety disorder, which has been worsened by the threat of catching Covid-19, this health condition will be considered as a disability.
-Allowing them time off, or to make changes to the business to lessen this anxiety, is part of an employer’s duty.
+If this fear is part of a chronic anxiety disorder, which has been worsened by the threat of catching Covid-19, this health condition will be considered a disability.
+Allowing them time off, or making changes to the business to lessen this anxiety, is part of an employer’s duty.

 But if your employee doesn’t have any anxiety-related disability and refuses to come into work, it should be deemed an unauthorised absence and a disciplinary matter.